 What Is 3D Animation

 Unlike 2D animation, which lives on a flat plane, 3D animation builds immersive environments where characters and objects can move, rotate, and interact naturally.
-In other words, it gives you the freedom to show things from every angle, just like in real life.
+This allows for complex movements and dynamic camera angles, giving you the freedom to show things from every angle, just like in real life.

 Faster rendering tools and advanced software make it easier for teams to create high-quality, realistic visuals that help audiences understand complex information.
 This same technology also powers virtual reality and interactive 3D environments, where users can explore stories and products in entirely new ways.